 Gamification is a great way to increase your employees’ engagement with training.
 Achieved through points, badges, leaderboards, and levels, you can set it up so your learners are being rewarded for taking training, therefore motivating them to reach goals and complete their courses.
 It creates a little healthy competition in your company too!

 Need to train your learners on a series of courses?
 A Learning Path ties them together in a logical manner so that each learner follows the program of training you have designed.
 It’s a great way to plan out training programs that cover a larger topic, like employee onboarding, or are to be delivered over a longer period of time.
 Learners gain access to more advanced courses after they’ve mastered the basics.

 Perhaps, the most essential part of delivering employee training with an LMS is the robust reports you can access.
 With any type of training, it’s important you know how it’s performing, how your learners are progressing and of course, how the training is impacting your business’s bottom line.
 Through your LMS you can get all this.
 Cleverly, you can set them up to be sent to anyone in your organization byemail on a regular basis so that you and your team are always in the know.

 Customer support is the key to your success

 With planning and the right LMS features, you’ll be on the path to delivering effective employee training and development.
 Don’t forget though, you still need to rely on a supportive team.
-If you have a great LMS with a dedicated customer success rep and support team guiding you through your process, it’s an added bonus that is sure to boost your success rate.
+If you have a great LMS with a dedicated Customer Success Manager and Technical Support team guiding you through your process, it’s sure to boost your training success.